bambamayo/reviewme/README.md

-A reviews application built with reacts js, express js and mongodb
+Frontend of a reviews application built with reacts js and redux